-- Set your default compute zone:
+- If you are working with zonal clusters, set your default compute zone:

 gcloud config set compute/zone [COMPUTE_ZONE]

-gcloudcommands to the latest version:
+gcloudto the latest version:

 gcloud components update

-Creating a cluster
+Creating a single-zone cluster

-You can create a cluster using the
+You can create a single-zone cluster using

 To create a cluster with the

-gcloud command-line tool, use the
+gcloud command-line tool, use one of the

-gcloud container clusters command:
+gcloud container clusters commands.

-gcloud container clusters create [CLUSTER_NAME] \ --zone [COMPUTE_ZONE]]
+gcloud container clusters create [CLUSTER_NAME] \ --zone [COMPUTE_ZONE]